LighningCashDev/lightningcash/README.md

 Exchanges listing to be announced in the future.
 Important dates and information will be available on the official website.

-Looking for serious long-term developpers to :
+Looking for serious long-term developpers.

--- integrate a multi-exchange platform right in the wallet GUI, through available exchanges APIs.

 Releases :

-Windows 64bits wallet installer : https://ufile.io/i02r1
+Windows 64bits wallet installer :

-Linux lightningcash.conf file : https://ufile.io/3p9iu
+Linux lightningcash.conf file :
 ( must be placed in /home/username/.lightningcash/lightningcash.conf )

-Official node : 18.224.50.0:9191
+Official node :